Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Proof of the Energy Flux Bound and Integrated Local Energy Decay

-It just remains to control the last term on the right hand side.
-Note that a naive application of Cauchy-Schwarz would produce too many powers of $x^*$ to finish the argument; however, if we somehow gained a power of $x^{-1}$ we could always use the inequality
+\end{lemm} \begin{proof} We start with the first assertion.
+Note that a naive application of Cauchy-Schwarz followed by Plancherel would produce too many powers of $x^*$; however, if we somehow gained a power of $x^{-1}$ we could always use the inequality

 After integrating in $\omega$ and summing in $(m,l)$, this can be controlled by Lemma \ref{errorEnergy}.
 We will denote by $G$ all terms that can be controlled by this sort of brute force Cauchy-Schwarz inequality.
 Let's return to the troublesome term.
 We start by observing that